-Operation Mode: Overhead People Tracking

-Specify the camera's position relative to objects in the captured image:

-- You can configure all objects highlighted in cyan. - Move the middle cyan point of the center box to a location directly below the camera. - Using the corner points, adjust the center box to the size of an average person. - Adjust the outer boxes' cyan lines such that the boxes represent the size of an average person. - If the camera is placed very high and pointed directly down at the floor, make all three boxes the same size.

-Figure 11.
-Overhead People Tracking operation mode
+Operation Mode: Overhead People Tracking Specify the camera's position relative to objects in the captured image: You can configure all objects highlighted in cyan.
+Move the middle cyan point of the center box to a location directly below the camera.
+Using the corner points, adjust the center box to the size of an average person.
+Adjust the outer boxes' cyan lines such that the boxes represent the size of an average person.
+If the camera is placed very high and pointed directly down at the floor, make all three boxes the same size.
+Server WIN-K6T44FG29EK Network Video Analytics Engines Analytics Configuration Analytics Engines Intel_VE150 Restore Defaults Select different image How to configure analytics Motion Analysis Counting Line Camera Position Advanced Use the cyan-coloured controls to set camera position and person size.
+See below for detailed instructions.
+Status Treetis οκ Cancel Figure 11.
+Overhead People Tracking operation mode righte fr.
+Overhead reopie fracking operation mode